 Q. Is there ever a time when you feel like your work is truly finished and complete?

-Q. What is the biggest misconception beginning writers have about being published?
+Q. What is the most significant misconception beginning writers have about being published?

-A. Probably that once you get a publishing contract you are going to become a millionaire.
-I have published two books prior to Billy Battles with traditional publishers and I am still in the hunt for my first million.
+A. Probably that once you get a publishing contract, you are going to become a millionaire.
+I have published two books before Billy Battles with traditional publishers, and I am still on the hunt for my first million.
 The J. K. Rowling’s of the world are anomalies.
-However, thank God they do exist, because it keeps the rest of us working our tails off in pursuit of that elusive kind of success.
-Now, having said that, I believe many writers write for the sheer joy we get from telling a good story–at least I do.
+However, thank God they do exist because it keeps the rest of us working our tails off in pursuit of that elusive kind of success.
+I do believe many writers write for the sheer joy we get from telling a good story–at least I do.
 The $$ are less of an incentive.

 Q. What would I like readers to gain from reading my book(s)?

-A. Because Finding Billy Battles is historical fiction and is set in the 19th Century, I would like readers to get a sense of the time and place of the story.
+A. Because the Finding Billy Battles trilogy is historical fiction and is set in the 19th Century, I would like readers to get a sense of the time and place of the story.
 I would like them to have an appreciation of the way people lived, how they thought, and how they dealt with both adversity and triumph in a very different era.
-Finally, I would like readers to finish my book and think to themselves: “Damn, I didn’t want that story to end!”
+Finally, I would like readers to finish the trilogy and think to themselves: “Damn, I didn’t want that story to end!”